giovanniguidi/Seq-2-Seq-OCR/README.md

 # Project structure

-The project follows this folder structure:
+The project has this structure:

-base: base classes for data_generator, model, trainer and predictor
+base: base classes for data_generator, model, trainer and predictor that are extended

-callbacks: custom callbacks
+callbacks: custom callbacks (unused)

-configs: config file
+configs: configuration file

 data_generators: data generator class and data augmentation functions

-dataset: folder containing the dataset and labels
+dataset: folder containing the dataset and the labels

-experiments: folder that contained saved snapshots.
-They can be used for restoring the training
+experiments: contains snapshots, that can be used for restoring the training

-figures: contains plots and figures
+figures: plots and figures

-models: keras model
+models: neural network model

-notebooks: notebooks for testing code
+notebooks: notebooks for testing

 predictors: predictor class